 “I look forward to be able to join some grief groups with other parents who lost children (our daughter was stillborn at full term in late July).
 I wish we could have gathered with these groups, done a grief retreat, in person counseling, etc. it wasn’t the same finding support in grief during this.”

 How about you?
 What are some grief-related things you’re looking forward to being able to do once pandemic restrictions are lifted and it’s safe to do so?
-Add your voice to the conversation.
-We love hearing from you.
+Want to share with your friends and family?
+Use this list we made to share on your social media channels:

 Wishing for some company inside your grief?
 The Writing Your Grief course and community isn’t like most places on the internet.
 Here you can tell the whole truth about your grief and your love – and you won’t hear a single platitude.
 No advice, no judgement, no cheerleading – just acknowledgment and support.
 The next session stars on April 19th.
 We have room for you.
 All the information about it is right here.